leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab3-create-cloud-vmcluster/lab3-create-cloud-vmcluster.md

       ![Advanced Options](./images/advanced-options.png " ")

     **SCAN Listener Port**: This option is located in the Network tab.
-You can assign a SCAN listener port (TCP/IP) in the range between 1024 and 8999.
+You can assign a SCAN listener port (TCP/IP) between 1024 and 8999.
 The default is 1521

       ![SCAN Listener Port](./images/scan-listener-port.png " ")